Stearidonic acid

 Stearidonic acid (SDA: C_{18}H_{28}O_{2}; 18:4, n-3) is an ω-3 fatty acid, sometimes called moroctic acid.

 Biosynthesis

 It is biosynthesized from alpha-linolenic acid (ALA: C_{18}H_{30}O_{2}; 18:3, n-3) by the enzyme delta-6-desaturase, which removes two hydrogen (H) atoms.

+Metabolism

+Stearidonic acid is involved in the synthesis of longer-chain ω-3 fatty acids in animals (including humans), plants, and bacteria.
+It is a precursor to eicosapentaenoic acid via a eicosatetraenoic acid (20:4 ω-3) intermediate.
+Studies in human volunteers and cell cultures suggest that SDA increases EPA levels more efficiently than an equimolar amount of ALA.

-Stearidonic acid is a precursor to eicosapentaenoic acid.
+SDA is also a precursor to N-acylethanolamine (NAEs).